 Facial Trauma Treatment in Albuquerque, NM

 Rio Grande Oral Surgery & Dental Implant Center provides treatment for facial trauma in Albuquerque, NM.
-Call 505-821-2111 to schedule your first appointment.
+Call 505-821-2111 to learn more and schedule an appointment.

 Facial trauma can be caused by a wide range of factors, such as auto accidents, falls, and sports injuries.
 Our surgeons are on staff at some of the leading hospitals in Albuquerque, and they are often called in to diagnose and treat extensive, complex facial injuries.

 Our entire team understands how physically and emotionally taxing facial injuries can be.
 We provide a complete continuum of care, from evaluation through long-term rehabilitation.

 There is no such thing as a typical facial trauma, as each case is highly unique.
 Your age, current oral health, and overall medical condition, as well as the physics of the accident and a healthy dose of good or bad luck all play a role in the specifics of your injury.
 Still, facial traumas generally fall into a few categories:

 Your primary dentist may be able to fix minor tooth cracking or chipping, but an oral surgeon is your best choice for a dental injury that reaches the tooth socket.
 If your tooth is knocked out completely, time is of the essence.
 Grab the tooth by the chewing surface, rinse it under running water, submerge it in a glass of milk, and bring it to our office right away.
 Be careful not to touch the tooth roots or any attached connective tissue.

 Lacerations of the Face or Mouth